croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

     │   │   │       ... *
     │   │   └── lib
     │   │           ... *
-    │   └── zshared                 // shared code between multiple BCs (if necessary).
+    │   └── zshared                 // shared code between multiple bounded contexts (if necessary).
     │       │                       // "z" prefix - funny reference to "zee Germans" from Snatch movie.
-    │       │                       // Moves "zshared" at the last place alphabetically, which matches │       │                       // the proper place in terms of abstractions and dependencies.
+    │       │                       // Moves "zshared" at the last place alphabetically, which matches │       │                       // the proper place in terms of dependencies and abstraction levels.
     │       ├── domain-model
     │       │       ... *
     │       └── lib